Create your first Docker container with an ASP.NET web app

 In the Solution Explorer, right-click the myFirstContainerApp project, point to Add, and select Docker Support.

-Make sure that Windows is selected and click OK.
+Make sure that Linux is selected and click OK.

 Visual Studio creates a Dockerfile for you, which defines how to create the container image for your web app project.
 It also creates a docker-compose project, which defines how to build and run your containerized solution.